Company policies: 10 policies to consider for your business

 Code of conduct

-Employees are compelled to paddle in the same direction owing to this policy.
+A code of conduct helps employees align on expectations and values.
 It offers you a broad spectrum to address values, personnel duties, potential causes for infractions and other aspects related to your business.
 Additionally, it gives you an opportunity to provide a clear understanding of how employees are expected to behave in the workplace.

 Disciplinary action